Benji63/CrewAI_RedTeam/README.md

 ---

-This structured approach ensures a comprehensive OSINT research paper that aligns with Innovatech Inc.'s capabilities, incorporating all key points discussed in the thought process.[00m
+This structured approach ensures a comprehensive OSINT research paper that aligns with Innovatech Inc.'s capabilities, incorporating all key points discussed in the thought process.
+[00m

 [EventBus Error] Handler 'on_task_completed' failed for event 'TaskCompletedEvent': 'charmap' codec can't encode character '\U0001f680' in position 0: character maps to <undefined>